communitiesuk/delta-common-infrastructure/README.md

 ## Repository contents

+* docs - any documentation relevant to Datamart's infrastructure or this repository
-* docs/adr: contains Architecture Decision Records
+  * adr - Architecture Decision Records
-* terraform/: contains
+  * diagrams - architecture diagrams
+* terraform - all of the Terraform code
-  * modules: reusable Terraform config that can be shared between environments
+  * modules - reusable Terraform config that can be shared between environments
-  *
+  * test, staging, production - Terraform root modules for each of the three environments
+  * backend - configuration for the resources that will store the remote state

 ## CI/CD